 Not only was I given a sharp lesson in humility, but what followed changed my life.
 I was about to be told the best piece of marriage advice that this young, prideful, newly married man-boy could’ve ever asked for.

 “The reason marriages end in divorce is because of one thing…unmet expectations.”
-That’s a marriage killer!
+That’s a silent marriage killer!

 My newly married man-boy brain couldn’t handle the revelation.
 I don’t remember much of what was said after that.
 I was too busy thinking of all the unmet expectations I was already experiencing after being married a month.

 Since that seminar six years ago, I have seen the pain and frustration that plays out from having unmet expectations, not just in marriage, but in all relationships.
 It’s a deadly venom that flows to the heart and wreaks havoc in relationships.

 But having unmet expectations isn’t just a marriage problem.
 It’s a life problem.

 It doesn’t matter whether you’re single, married, working, unemployed, old, young or [insert demographic here].
 Having unmet expectations is lethal to everyone.
 No one is immune.

 I’m a math guy.
 I ‘heart’ equations.
 I love crunching numbers and thoroughly enjoyed algebra and calculus in high school (although I probably couldn’t do a calculus problem to save my life now).
 So I came across an equation.

 Don’t Miss: Mom Exposing How Satan Steals Our Families Will Flip Your View of “Normal” Up.
 Side.
 DOWN.

 Here’s what that means.
 Below are two hypothetical situations played out…